 The top stamp was issued in Feb 1945 to celebrate the Part Militia or "Volkssturm" and depicts 3 Volkssturm members protecting the fatherland.
 Issued: 21st Apr 1945, the bottom pair were the final Nazi issues and were produced just weeks before the German defeat in World War II.
 They feature party organizations: Storm Troopers or 'SA' and the 'SS'.

 These 2 stamps were issued on 15th March 1935.
 Hans Schweitzer designed these 'steel helmets' in remembrance of the dead from the First World War.
 Memorial Day was previously observed on November 13th each year but Hitler changed the name of the day from "War Memorial Day" to "War Heroes Memorial Day"

+Stamps have helped us "reach out and touch someone" for more than 170 years.
 Long before phones and computers, these glorious examples of art and craftsmanship, seemingly, mere little blobs of ink on paper, have been part of our human history spanning the globe.
-They have helped us "reach out and touch someone" for more than 165 years.
+Do you collect?
+How, and what, do you collect?
+They provide a constant stimulus for the inquisitive mind and lover of history.
+Come Join Us!
+Please see the MSCS Grant page under "School Grants & Recipients".

 Memphis Stamp Collectors Society